Skip to main content

 How to display responses within a Confluence page

-Click to edit your chosen Confluence page and type /forms.
+Click to edit your chosen Confluence page and type /responses table.
 Select the Responses Table macro from the list of options.

-A dropdown menu showing the Forms for Confluence Response table and other macros to select
+A dropdown menu showing the Forms for Confluence Responses Table

 In the dialog box, click the drop-down list and choose your form.